 I like the series.
 It has a multiracial crew, the special effects and miniatures are good for their time, and I like the mechanical designs.
 Except for the guns and that weird communicator that looks more like scanning equipment.
 Modern-day smartphones still have those beat.

-You can catch the whole series for free on Hulu.
+You can catch the whole series for free on at Shout Factory TV.
 I may check some more episodes out.